REU-SOS/DataWrangling/Programming.md

 We often need to be able to do more complex analysis that we cannot easily express in SQL.

 This repo has a Java project that shows how to make a connection to a SQL database.
+It also shows how to work with a properties file for storing secrets, like your database user name and password.

-Connect to the database
+Connect to the database.

 ## Practice